 See, Touch And Feel: A First Sensory Book

-We love sensory activities for kids!
-A colorful book that incorporates touch, sight and even some sound with a “drum”, is a fun thing for small children.
+We love sensory activities and touch and feel books for kids!
+This is a colorful book that incorporates touch, sight and even some sound with a “drum”, is a fun thing for small children.

 The Wonderful Things You Will Be